AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 ## Overview

-Communications allows you to create, assemble, and deliver brand-oriented and personalized communications such as business correspondences, documents, statements, claim processing letters, benefit notices, claim processing letters, monthly bills, and welcome kits.
-You can use Communications APIs to combine a template (XFA or PDF) with customer data to generate documents in PDF, PS, PCL, and ZPL formats.
+Communications capability helps you to create brand-oriented, personalized, and standardized documents such as business correspondences, statements, claim processing letters, benefit notices, monthly bills, or welcome kits.

-Communications provide APIs for on-demand and scheduled document generation.
+You can generate a document on demand or create a batch job to generate multiple documents at defined intervals.
 You can use synchronous APIs for on-demand and batch APIs (asynchronous APIs) for scheduled document generation:

 * Synchronous APIs are suitable for on-demand, low latency, and single record document generation use cases.
 These APIs are more suitable for user-action based use cases.
 For example, generating a document after a user fill a form.